devzero-inc/product-docs/recipes/syntax.md

 Commands often require either their environment to be set up correctly, or secrets to access private resources.
 Both of these can be managed on [a per team or a per user basis](../environment-variables/env-vars.md).

-{% hint style="info" %}
-System secrets are in the namespace `devzero` currently only one such secret exists `devzero.GITHUB_ACCESS_TOKEN` this token is populated using github account information for the user who is invoking the build
+> System secrets are in the namespace `devzero` currently only one such secret exists `devzero.GITHUB_ACCESS_TOKEN` this token is populated using github account information for the user who is invoking the build
-{% endhint %}

 ### Environment variables